CoShare: An Efficient Approach for Redundancy Allocation in NFV: Introduction

 \section{Introduction}

-Network softwarization technologies are driving a transformation of how networks are designed and operated to deliver specialized / innovative services and applications.
-Network Function Virtualization (NFV) emerges as a key expression of network softwarization, promising, among others, full network automation, flexible service provisioning, and cost reduction~\cite{nfv_paper}, and is considered as a key enabler for new generation communication networks such as 5G~\cite{blanco2017technology} where carrier-grade services are demanded.
-However, the successful adoption of NFV in production networks is associated with new challenges ~\cite{mijumbi2016nfv_challenges}.
-One of them is to ensure high availability of services provided by an NFV-based network~\cite{isg2016network_resiliency,han2017resiliency}.
+Network softwarization is transforming how networks are designed and operated to deliver specialized / innovative services and applications.
+Network Function Virtualization (NFV) has emerged as the key driver of network softwarization, promising among other aspects, network automation, flexible service provisioning, and cost reduction~\cite{YI2018212}.
+NFV is also considered as a key enabler for the new generation of communication networks such as 5G cellular networks~\cite{blanco2017technology,CleanGToN}, which support diverse types of services, requiring different levels of availability.
+However, the successful adoption of NFV in production networks is associated with new challenges.
+One of them is to ensure these diverse availability requirements of services provided by an NFV-based network~\cite{mijumbi2016nfv_challenges,tola2019network,Kamisinski2020}.

+The ``de-facto'' technique for an NFV-enabled network to fulfill availability requirements of its services is through allocation of redundant/ backup network function (NF) resources to compensate for the failures of primary NFs~\cite{tola2019network}, since the mere provisioning of primary NF service chains is insufficient, especially for flows requiring carrier-grade services ~\cite{tola2019network,dinh2018efficient,fan2017carrier}.
+The diversity in the availability requirements of flows, implies that the levels of redundancy for them may differ.
+For example, while one backup chain might suffice to satisfy flows with lower availability requirements, more than one backup chain might be needed to meet higher availability demands.

-The ``de-facto'' technique for a system to achieve high availability for its services is through allocation of redundant / backup resources to compensate for the failures of primary ones~\cite{avizienis2004basic}.
-In various existing virtualization technologies, redundancy is provided in the form of instance replicas, which are ready to takeover the service in case the primary instance fails.
-Typical solutions such as VMware Fault Tolerance~\cite{vmware_ha} and the more recent NFV system-level framework~\cite{kulkarni_reinforce_2018} envision the instantiation of a {\em dedicated backup instance}, which runs {\em on a separate node}, shall the primary instance fail.
-However, such solutions can be resource inefficient as per each NF at least two instances (one primary and one backup) are required.
-In addition, the protection is at the instance or node level, while the services provided by NFV-based networks are typically at the tenant of flow level in the form of network function (NF) chains.
-Moreover, it has been shown that merely provisioning primary NF service chains will not be enough to fulfill high-availability, particular career-grade, requirements of services~\cite{dinh2018efficient,fan2017carrier}.
+One of the main factors which needs to be taken into account in redundancy allocation is efficient utilization of resources.
+In different virtualization technologies considered so far, redundancy is provided in the form of hot-standby replicas of NF instances.
+Typical solutions such as VMware Fault Tolerance~\cite{vmware_ha} and the more recent NFV system-level framework~\cite{reinforceTON} envision the instantiation of a {\em dedicated backup instance}, which runs {\em on a separate node}.
+However, such solutions can be resource inefficient, as each NF requires at least two instances (one primary and one backup).